eventbrite/javascript/react/README.md

 // bad (stores the teamId in the DOM `data-teamId`
-// in order to retrieve it onClick) export default class TeamPicker extends React.Component {
+// in order to retrieve it onClick) export default class TeamPicker extends React.PureComponent {
     _handleTeamClick(e) {
         let teamId = e.target.dataset.teamId;